Cause marketing has many benefits that can help your business and the cause.

 In today’s competitive age, building a strong connection with your audience is one of the most essential things you need to do as a marketer.
 Cause marketing is a great tool for you to accomplish this.
 According to the most recent Cone/Porter Novelli Purpose Study, 77% of consumers feel a stronger connection with companies that have brand purpose than traditional companies.
 In today’s politically charged society, it’s becoming more important for companies to stand for what they believe in, cause marketing can help you convey these beliefs.

 Cause Marketing Attracts Prospects

 Cause marketing is more than just about connecting with the consumer; it’s a great way to connect with your employees as well.
 Surveys show that 74% of employees say that their job is more fulfilling when they make a positive impact at work.
 Giving your employees to volunteer and give back to the community is a great way to feed this need for a positive impact.
 A Benevity Engagement Study found that turnovers drop by 57% in employee groups that are most connected to their company’s giving and volunteering efforts, meaning that giving your employees a greater purpose than simply accomplishing tasks can offer a great deal.

 Building Brand Awareness

 When two companies are nearly indistinguishable, cause marketing can make all the difference for shoppers.
 It is a great strategy to build rapport with prospects but it can be effective in converting your competition’s audience base as well.
-Surveys show that almost 90% of U.S. consumers say that they would likely switch brands to one that supported a cause they resonate with, if the price and quality is the same.
+Surveys show that almost 90% of U.S. consumers say that they would likely switch brands to one that supported a cause they resonate with if the price and quality are the same.